jellyfin/jellyfin-media-player/.github/ISSUE_TEMPLATE/bug_report.md

 Four considerations:
  - Please do not open bug reports to ask questions.
 Use the Discussions feature instead.
- - Please make sure the issue only pertains to Jellyfin Media Player.
+ - Please make sure the issue only pertains to Jellyfin Desktop.
 If it also occurs in the web client, send the issue to jellyfin-web instead.
  - Please make sure that your issue is not being caused by errors in custom CSS or note that you are using custom CSS.
      - Notably, there have been instances of custom CSS breaking TV mode.
      - You can disable custom CSS under Display in the user settings.
  - Please provide logs.
 You can drag the log file into the issue to attach it.
-     - Windows: `%LOCALAPPDATA%\JellyfinMediaPlayer\logs`
+     - Windows: `%LOCALAPPDATA%\Jellyfin Desktop\logs`
-     - Linux: `~/.local/share/jellyfinmediaplayer/logs/`
+     - Linux: `~/.local/share/jellyfin-desktop/logs/`
-     - Linux (Flatpak): `~/.var/app/com.github.iwalton3.jellyfin-media-player/data/jellyfinmediaplayer/logs/`
+     - Linux (Flatpak): `~/.var/app/org.jellyfin.JellyfinDesktop/data/jellyfin-desktop/logs/`
-     - macOS: `~/Library/Logs/Jellyfin Media Player/`
+     - macOS: `~/Library/Logs/Jellyfin Desktop/`

 **Describe the bug**
 A clear and concise description of what the bug is.